Use evaluations of your executive director as a tool to promote alignment of goals.

 - Board members seldom (if ever) see the ED other than at board or committee meetings and are typically highly unfamiliar with either the building blocks or the nuances of the internal and external leadership roles that EDs play.

-But despite these obstacles, there’s a firm belief that ED evaluations “just should be done!”
+However, despite these obstacles, there’s a firm belief that ED evaluations “just should be done!”

 But while board members drag their feet, many EDs are seething.